Bowling Green Curling Club

 D. NOTICE: Notice of meeting shall be the responsibility of the Club Secretary and shall be given by the appropriate means at least five (5) days before the meeting is to be held.

-E. QUORUM: At all general meetings, 10% of the membership of the Club present in person at such meeting shall constitute a quorum.
+E. QUORUM: At all general meetings, 10% of the membership of the Club present at such meeting shall constitute a quorum.
 There shall be no proxy voting.

 G. PROCEDURE: At all general meetings of the Club, the Chairperson may require a motion, duly seconded, before any question may be discussed at such meeting, and may rule that a member may speak not more than once on a motion, excepting the mover, who may close the debate on the question.
 Decisions shall be made by majority vote of those members present.